J&J Medical Connect

 • Exclusion criteria:

-• The primary analysis was conducted based on 2 times of the FDA maintenance interval between administrations per label after induction.
+• The primary analysis was conducted based on 2 times the FDA maintenance interval between administrations per label after induction.

 • Sensitivity analyses of on-label treatment persistence were performed.

-• In sensitivity analysis 1, on-label treatment persistence was defined as the absence of treatment discontinuation based on 1 time of the FDA maintenance interval between administrations per label after induction (a gap of 56 days for SC TREMFYA or 28 days for an SC IL-17Ai).
+• In sensitivity analysis 1, on-label treatment persistence was defined as the absence of treatment discontinuation based on 1 time the FDA maintenance interval between administrations per label after induction (a gap of 56 days for SC TREMFYA or 28 days for SC IL-17Ai).

 • In sensitivity analysis 2 (fixed gap), on-label treatment persistence was defined as the absence of treatment discontinuation for a fixed 84 days.